 How it works

-Skoove is primarily a web-based app, meaning once you sign up you can access the course material through your web browser.
+Skoove can be used as a web-based app, meaning once you sign up you can access the course material through your web browser.
 That means there’s not really anything to download and getting set up is fairly easy.
-There is also an iTunes app you can download that lets you access the service on Apple mobile devices.

 The program supports both digital and acoustic keyboards.
 You can connect your digital keyboard to your device via USB or MIDI or place a microphone near your acoustic piano and the software should pick up your playing and let you interact with it.
 We’d recommend a digital piano since acoustic pianos, being dependent on a microphone, tend to have a little more lag and distortion that might be a little irritating.